wp-plugins/aitch-ref/readme.txt

 1. Look at your source, now back to me.
 Now back to your source.

 == Changelog ==
+= .75 =
+added SSL support - for now you must add additional entries for each environment even if a dev ssl does not exist added filter for `stylesheet_uri`

 = .71 =
 added filter for `login_url`